felixge/felixge.de/pages/index.md

   </cite>
 </blockquote>

-My availability for 2013 is limited, so reach out if you need help with a project.
+My availability for 2013 is limited, so [email me](mailto:felix@transloadit.com) if you need help with a project.

 <h2 id="contact"><a href="contact">Contact</a></h2>